Andersen0/Thesis_Workspace/README.md

 ```

 For the YOLO package you will need a few packages like CV2 and pytorch, but I leave the installation up to you
-You will probably get nice error messages for missing packages
+You will probably get nice error messages for missing packages.
+These should be added when called upon.

-## Before running the yolo prediction you have to launch the camera node.
+### Before running the yolo prediction you have to launch the camera node.
 Run:
 ```
 ros2 launch realsense2_camera rs_launch.py enable_rgbd:=true enable_sync:=true align_depth.enable:=true enable_color:=true enable_depth:=true
 ```

 Among other things this makes sure the resolution and FOV of the RBG image and depth image is the same.
 This is required by the current yolo solution

-## To run the Yolo-prediction by itself:
+### To run the Yolo-prediction by itself:
 ```
 ros2 run yolov6 inferer
 ```

-## If you get an error message that says:
+### If you get an error message that says:
 **ImportError: /lib/x86_64-linux-gnu/libstdc++.so.6: cannot allocate memory in static TLS block**

 You can run: